 - AliExpress purchases normally come from outside your home country and must cross international borders.
 Each country has its own regulations.

-Therefore the buyer is responsible for paying the customs fees and making all the arrangements.
+Therefore the buyer is responsible for paying customs fees and doing all the arrangements.

 What documentation do I have to submit to clear customs?